alan-turing-institute/data-safe-haven/docs/source/design/architecture/sre_details.md

 - A `Gitlab` server to provide source code management and version control
 - A `CodiMD` server for collaborative writing
 - A `CoCalc` server for collaborative editing of computational notebook
-- A remote desktop server to provide secure remote desktop access to the SRE resources.
-This can be configured on a per-SRE basis as either `Apache Guacamole` or `Microsoft Remote Desktop Services`.
+- `Apache Guacamole` provides a clientless remote desktop gateway to provide secure remote desktop access to the SRE resources.

 Hosting each secure project environment in its own resource group supports a clean lifecycle management process, making it easy to verifiably delete all project data and resources at the end of a project.